corycoder9755/Day-5/TaskSolution.md

 * After depending upon user's interaction with web page additional requests and response will be done
 * QUIC (Quick UDP Internet Protocol) protocol is used in order to Optimise network speed thus reducing Network Congestions during communication
 * The communication between server and client (Us) will be facilitated using TCP Packets (HTTP is part of TCP)
+* This is the example for google.com but other websites also follow this for communication